zaid1729/JWT_Implementation/README.md

-# Spring Boot 3.0 Security with JWT Implementation
+# Spring Boot 3.0 Security with JWT
 This project demonstrates the implementation of security using Spring Boot 3.0 and JSON Web Tokens (JWT).
 It includes the following features:

 ## Features